gracemazzoni23/Corporate-Finance-Analysis/README.md

 ## Project Overview

-This project demonstrates a complete financial analytics workflow using SQL, Excel, and Power BI.
-The objective was to analyze corporate budget performance, identify departments with significant spending variances, and develop an executive dashboard to support financial decision making.
+In this project I built a financial analytics solution using SQL and Power BI to analyze budget performance and departmental spending.
+This project identifies unfavorable budget variances and analyzes expense trends while providing actionable recommendations to improve financial decision making.

 The project follows a real world Financial Planning & Analysis process, beginning with raw data preparation and ending with interactive business intelligence reporting.